Manto Mavrogenous | Greek War Heroine

 Photo title: Manto Mavrogenous Greek heroine of the Greek War of Independence picture taken from public site.
 Lithography of Manto Mavrogenous by Adam Friedel, 1827 | Photo by: in the public domain (according to Wikimedia Commons)

-Born in Trieste, she was the daughter of Nikolaos Mavrogenis, member of the Filiki Eteria, the secret organization founded seven years before 1821 (year of independence), to fight the Ottoman rule of Greece, after 400 years of domination.
+Little Manto was born in Trieste in 1796.
+Her father was Nikolaos Mavrogenis, a merchant and a member of the Filiki Eteria, the secret organization that was founded seven years before 1821 (the year of independence), to fight the Ottoman rule of Greece, after 400 years of domination.